If you’re looking to sell online courses, you’ve come to the right place! From pricing to software – follow these five proven steps to ensure success.

 It could be that you forgot to switch Alexa to “do not disturb”, or maybe your inner voice is onto something.

-Either way, the good thing about a business idea in 2021 vs 1989 is all of the available data to back it up.
-In this case, industry trends tell us the popularity of online courses is increasing, booming in fact, thanks to COVID-19.
+Either way, the good thing about a business idea in 2023 vs 1989 is all of the available data to back it up.
+In this case, industry trends tell us the popularity of online courses is increasing, booming in fact, thanks to the COVID-19 era.
 And we know that there are plenty of software options available to help you bring the idea to life.

 But when it comes to creating an online course, there are a few key steps you need to take to ensure you’re set-up for success.